The Role of Claim Rules

 |Delegation Authorization Rule Set||A set of claim rules that you use on a relying party trust to specify the users that will be permitted to act as delegates for other users to the relying party.

 These rules determine whether the requester is permitted to impersonate a user while still identifying the requester in the token that is sent to the relying party.

-Unless you specify an issuance authorization rule, no users can act as delegates by default.
+Unless you specify a delegation authorization rule, no users can act as delegates by default.

 |Relying party trusts|

 |Impersonation Authorization Rule Set||A set of claim rules that you configure using Windows PowerShell to determine whether a user can fully impersonate another user to the relying party.